You were told to think outside the box, but nobody handed you the tools

 Six Thinking Hats: parallel thinking for groups

-Six Thinking Hats separates group discussion into six modes: facts (white), emotions (red), caution (black), optimism (yellow), creativity (green), and process (blue).
+Six Thinking Hats is a parallel-thinking method that has an entire group adopt the same mode of thought at the same time, rather than letting personalities pull a discussion in competing directions.
+It separates group discussion into six modes: facts (white), emotions (red), caution (black), optimism (yellow), creativity (green), and process (blue).
 The facilitator selects a hat and the entire group thinks in that mode simultaneously, cycling through all six at three to five minutes each.
-This idea generation technique prevents one skeptic from derailing creative momentum, because critical thinking gets its own dedicated phase.
+This idea generation technique prevents one skeptic from derailing creative momentum, because critical thinking gets its own dedicated phase rather than interrupting every other one.

 Mind mapping: visual idea generation

-Mind mapping externalizes thinking by radiating associations outward from a central concept.
+Mind mapping externalizes thinking by radiating associations outward from a central concept, which is what distinguishes it from a linear list: the visual branching surfaces connections a top-to-bottom outline hides.
 Write your problem in the middle of a blank page, draw branches for each sub-topic, then add secondary branches using single words rather than sentences.
 The most original ideas often appear in unexpected connections between branches on different sides of the map.
 See our guide on mind mapping for brainstorming.

 How does assumption reversal expose hidden opportunities?